MariAyanami/WA-SuperBot/README.md

 3. Just by sending a message to the chatbot, you can start using it

 ## Contributing
 We highly appreciate your interest in contributing to this project!
 As it's an open-source initiative, we welcome contributions from anyone.
-When contributing to this project, it's mandatory to fo
+When contributing to this project, it's mandatory to follow the prescribed Code of Conduct.

+## Request for Pull